Massachusetts Bay Colony

-The colonists had good relationships with the local Native Americans; however, they did join their neighbor colonies in the Pequot War (1636–1638) and King Philip's War (1675–1678).
-After that, most of the Indians in southern New England made peace treaties with the colonists or were sold into slavery after King Philip's War (apart from the Pequot tribe, whose survivors were largely absorbed into the Narragansett and Mohegan tribes following the Pequot War).
+The colonists maintained relations with the Massachusett and other Algonquians of the Northeastern Woodlands and sought to convert them to Christianity; however, they did join their neighbor colonies in the Pequot War (1636–1638) and King Philip's War (1675–1678).
+After that, most of the tribes of southern New England made peace treaties with the colonists or were sold into slavery after King Philip's War (apart from the Pequot tribe, whose survivors were largely absorbed into the Narragansett and Mohegan tribes following the Pequot War).

 The Massachusetts Bay Colony was economically successful, trading with England, Mexico, and the West Indies.
 In addition to barter, transactions were done in English pounds, Spanish "pieces of eight", and wampum in the 1640s.
 In 1652, a currency shortage prompted the colony to authorize silversmith John Hull to issue coinage, now known as the oak tree, willow tree, and pine tree shillings.

-Political differences with England after the English Restoration led to the revocation of the colonial charter in 1684.
+Political differences with England after the English Restoration led to the forced separation of the northern county as the Province of New Hampshire in 1680 and the revocation of the colonial charter in 1684.
 King James II established the Dominion of New England in 1686 to bring all of the New England colonies under firmer crown control.
 The Dominion collapsed after the Glorious Revolution of 1688 deposed James, and the Massachusetts Bay Colony reverted to rule under its revoked charter until 1691, when a new charter was issued for the Province of Massachusetts Bay.
 This new province combined the Massachusetts Bay territories with those of the Plymouth Colony and proprietary holdings on Nantucket and Martha's Vineyard.
 Sir William Phips arrived in 1692 bearing the charter and formally took charge of the new province, when the colony, beginning in Salem Village, was coming to grips with the witch trials crises.